oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 A Verifiable Credential is an tamper-evident statement made by an Issuer about a Subject of the Verifiable Credential.
-Verifiable Credentials are issued to Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations which are secure envelops that contain Verifiable Credentials addressed to a specific audience.
+Verifiable Credentials are issued to Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations which are secure Verifiable Credentials addressed to a specific audience.

 These relationships are described by the three-party-model which involves the following parties: